 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-The Reference Benchmark designated for the purpose of attaining the sustainable objective of the financial product is the S&P ESG Elite High Yield Dividend Aristocrats Total Return Net.
+The Reference Benchmark designated for the purpose of attaining characteristics promoted by the financial product is the S&P 500 ESG Total Return Net.